One Charlotte Realty, Inc.

 All affiliated brokers are independent contractors unless otherwise stated in writing.
 Nothing in this Manual creates an employment relationship, salary obligation, benefits, workers compensation, payroll withholding obligation, partnership, or joint venture.

-Agents must immediately notify the Broker-in-Charge of any complaint, investigation, disciplinary action, lawsuit, criminal charge, or regulatory issue involving real estate activity.
+Agents must immediately notify the Broker-in-Charge of any complaint, investigation, disciplinary action, lawsuit, criminal charge, regulatory issue, or matter that may affect real estate activity.

 The Broker-in-Charge has final authority over compliance decisions, risk management, transaction review, listing approval, advertising approval, escrow procedures, disciplinary action, policy interpretation, and policy enforcement.